Bird

 | display_parents = 6 | taxon = Aves | authority = Linnaeus, 1758 | subdivision_ranks = Extant clades | subdivision = *Palaeognathae (ratites and tinamou) **Struthionimorphae (ostrich) **Notopalaeognathae *Neognathae **Pangalloanserae (fowl) **Neoaves | synonyms = * Neornithes Gadow, 1883 }}

 Birds are a group of warm-blooded vertebrates constituting the class Aves (), characterised by feathers, toothless beaked jaws, the laying of hard-shelled eggs, a high metabolic rate, a four-chambered heart, and a strong yet lightweight skeleton.
 Birds live worldwide and range in size from the bee hummingbird to the common ostrich.
-There are over 11,000 living species, more than half of which are passerine, or "perching" birds.
+There are over 11,000 living species and they are split into 44 orders.
+More than half are passerine or "perching" birds.
 Birds have whose development varies according to species; the only known groups without wings are the extinct moa and elephant birds.
 Wings, which are modified forelimbs, gave birds the ability to fly, although further evolution has led to the loss of flight in some birds, including ratites, penguins, and diverse endemic island species.
 The digestive and respiratory systems of birds are also uniquely adapted for flight.
 Some bird species of aquatic environments, particularly seabirds and some waterbirds, have further evolved for swimming.
 The study of birds is called ornithology.

 Many species of birds are economically important as food for human consumption and raw material in manufacturing, with domesticated and undomesticated birds being important sources of eggs, meat, and feathers.
 Songbirds, parrots, and other species are popular as pets.
 Guano (bird excrement) is harvested for use as a fertiliser.
 Birds figure throughout human culture.
 About 120 to 130 species have become extinct due to human activity since the 17th century, and hundreds more before then.
 Human activity threatens about 1,200 bird species with extinction, though efforts are underway to protect them.
 Recreational birdwatching is an important part of the ecotourism industry.
 Provided by Wikipedia